-In this tutorial ,we will study recording of HTTP requests in JMeter using HTTP(S) Test Script Recorder (or HTTP Proxy Server in older versions of JMeter).
+In this tutorial ,we will study recording of HTTP or HTTPS requests in JMeter using HTTP(S) Test Script Recorder (or HTTP Proxy Server in older versions of JMeter).
 Let's begin with the very first step i.e. launching JMeter.
 Once, we launch JMeter, we can see the the two controls in the left pane -

 Now let's see how we can record scripts in JMeter-